aesara-devs/aesara/doc/index.rst

 Aesara adheres to the following design principles:

-- **Familiar**: Aesara follows the NumPy API and can act as a drop-in replacement
+- **Familiar**: Aesara follows the NumPy API and can act as a drop-in replacement.
-- **Modular**: Aesara's graph, rewrites, backends can be easily be extended independently
+- **Modular**: Aesara's graph, rewrites, backends can be easily be extended independently.
-- **Hackable**: Easily add rewrites, mathematical operators and backends *in pure python*
+- **Hackable**: Easily add rewrites, mathematical operators and backends *in pure python*.
 - **Composable**: Aesara's compiled functions are compatible with the Numba & JAX ecosystems.

 We also make a strong commitment to **code quality** and **scalability**.